Manojkumar-mysore/Banking-System-Mini-Project/README.md

-# Banking System Mini Project 💰
+# 🏦 Banking System Mini Project (Python)

-This is a simple *Python-based Banking System* mini project created using basic Object-Oriented Programming (OOP) concepts.
+This is a simple *Python-based Banking System Mini Project* created using *Object-Oriented Programming (OOP)* concepts.
-It allows users to perform simple banking operations such as creating an account, depositing money, withdrawing money, and checking balances.
+The system simulates a real-world banking experience where users can choose between a *Savings Account* or a *Current Account, perform basic operations, and even use an **Overdraft limit* for Current Accounts.

 ---

 ## 🚀 Features
-- Create new bank accounts
+✅ Create a *Savings* or *Current Account*
-- Deposit and withdraw money
+✅ Deposit money into your account
-- Check current account balance
-- Display customer details
+✅ Withdraw money safely with balance validation
+✅ Check your *account balance* anytime
+✅ Display *account details* (name, account type, balance)
+✅ Overdraft protection for *Current Accounts* — up to *₹1000 limit*
-- Simple and easy-to-use console interface
+✅ Simple, interactive, and beginner-friendly console interface

 ---

 ## 🧠 Concepts Used
 - Classes and Objects
+- Inheritance (SavingsAccount, CurrentAccount)
-- Encapsulation
+- Encapsulation (data protection)
+- Conditional Logic (if-else operations)
-- Inheritance
+- Exception Handling (optional)
-- File Handling (optional if added later)
+- Basic File Handling (if used for saving data)

 ---

 ## 🛠️ Technologies Used
 - *Programming Language:* Python 3
 - *IDE Used:* PyCharm
+- *OS Support:* Windows / macOS / Linux

 ---

-## 📂 How to Run
+## 💡 How It Works
-1. Download or clone this repository.
-2. Open it in *PyCharm* or any Python IDE.
-3. Run the file *banking project.py*.
+1. The user is prompted to *create an account*.
+2. Choose between:
+   - 🏦 *Savings Account*
+   - 💼 *Current Account* (comes with ₹1000 overdraft limit)
+3. Perform operations such as:
+   - Deposit money
+   - Withdraw money
+   - Check balance
+   - Display account details

+If a *Current Account* holder withdraws beyond their balance, they can use the *overdraft limit of ₹1000*.

 ---